MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 <sup>*</sup>Indicates that the Public Certificate Authorities are part of the Windows Trusted Root Program.
 You can find the full list in the article [List of Participants - Microsoft Trusted Root Program](/security/trusted-root/participants-list).

+### Preparation

-Prior to rotation of external secrets, complete these additional prerequisites:
+Prior to rotation of external secrets:

 1. Run the **[`Test-AzureStack`](azure-stack-diagnostic-test.md)** PowerShell cmdlet using the `-group SecretRotationReadiness` parameter, to confirm all test outputs are healthy before rotating secrets.
 2. Prepare a new set of replacement external certificates: